-FAITH & SCIENCE / FAITH & SCIENCE HONORS - Juniors / Seniors - 1 credit
+FAITH AND SCIENCE (RG or H) - Juniors / Seniors - 1 credit

 “Faith and reason are like two wings on which the human spirit rises to the contemplation of truth.”
 This course is an overview of scientific and religious dialogue and cooperation throughout human history.
 The purpose of this course is to give students (1) a robust understanding of the philosophy behind scientific inquiry, (2) a comprehensive knowledge of the history of scientific discovery, and its congruence with religious thought, and (3) a developed intellectual grasp of the relationship between faith and reason (or religions and science).
 This course will move the student from theory to practice.
 The class will begin with a unit on the philosophy of science, then progress into historical analysis of science, and will then proceed into an exploration of particular fields of science and their complementarity with religious belief.

-CATHOLIC FEMININE GENIUS / WOMEN IN THE CHURCH - Juniors / Seniors - 1 credit
+WOMEN IN THE CHURCH/CATHOLIC FEMININE GENIUS - Juniors / Seniors - Elective - 1 credit

 The professor, philosopher, martyr, and saint Edith Stein said: “The world does not need what women have, but what women are.”
 Her contemporary, St John Paul the Great, confirmed this truth from his papacy: “Woman has a genius all her own, which is vitally essential to both society and the Church.
 Without the contributions of women, society is less alive, culture is impoverished, and peace is less stable.”
 This course will examine the unique nature, dignity, and vocation of the woman; the pillars of feminine genius; what does and does not constitute authentic femininity; the complementary relationship of woman and man; the ways in which society has and has not integrated complete, vibrant equality for women; critical review of the historical roles and expectations women have encountered and continue to encounter; what can we learn from the vast diversity of models of Catholic feminine genius, from Mary to Joan of Arc to Therese of Lisieux to Mother Teresa to Dorothy Day; and how women can genuinely fulfill their “indispensable role in society.”
 We will do this via selected powerful readings, robust group analysis, social justice projects, and critical examination of the arts.